tomichj/operate/README.md

 Operate is a gem to help create [service objects].

-Use Operate to __remove all business logic from your controller and model__, subsuming it in Operate-based "service" object that represents your processes.
+Use Operate to __remove business logic from your controller and model__, subsuming it in Operate-based "service" object that represents your processes.
 Examples might be: a user addition, a post addition, or adding a comment.